-> Recoverable amount of goodwill
+Recoverable amount of goodwill

-The recoverable amount of goodwill is determined each The provision for doubtful accounts reflects estimated year, or more frequently in the case of events or chanlosses on receivables.
-Management closely monitors the ges in circumstances that may indicate impairment.
-Imquality of the receivables portfolio and the current and pairment is identified through tests based on the ability prospective conditions of the economy and IGD's marof each cash generating unit to produce cash flows suikets.
-Estimates and assumptions are reviewed on a regutable for recovering the portion of goodwill that has been lar basis and any changes are reflected in the income staallocated to it, following the procedures specified in the tement of the pertinent year. section on property, plant and equipment.
+The recoverable amount of goodwill is determined each year, or more frequently in the case of events or changes in circumstances that may indicate impairment.
+Impairment is identified through tests based on the ability of each cash generating unit to produce cash flows suitable for recovering the portion of goodwill that has been allocated to it, following the procedures specified in the section on property, plant and equipment.

-> Recoverability of deferred tax assets
+Recoverability of deferred tax assets